OHSULibrary-DataScienceInstitute/DataScienceInstitute/README.md

 - Increase confidence with using data science techniques.
 -	Increase the ability of participants to use or apply data science techniques in problems outlined in the course

-A tentative schedule is available at: https://ohsulibrary-datascienceinstitute.github.io/#schedule
+The schedule is available at: https://ohsulibrary-datascienceinstitute.github.io/#schedule

 All of the teaching materials will be made openly available with a CC-BY license.